-Alternative 2008 Dollars YOE Dollars No Build \$0.00 \$0.00 TSM \$62.74 \$73.51 At-Grade Emphasis LRT Alternative - Option A \$795.67 \$1,019.91 At-Grade Emphasis LRT Alternative - Option B \$709.30 \$909.17 Underground Emphasis LRT Alternative \$910.36 \$1,166.91 year of expenditure
+Alternative 2008 Dollars No Build \$0.00 TSM \$62.74 At-Grade Emphasis LRT Alternative - Option A \$795.67 At-Grade Emphasis LRT Alternative - Option B \$709.30 Underground Emphasis LRT Alternative \$910.36

 For all of the build alternatives, about 62 percent of the capital costs will go toward construction.
 Two to seven percent would pay for new light rail vehicles, about 21 percent would pay for professional services, and nine percent would be reserved for unallocated contingencies.
-A detailed breakdown of each alternative's capital costs with respect to FTA's Standard Cost Categories is provided in Section 5.2.